“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 Students, quite literally, have little or no say in their academic lives.
 If they find homework boring or if the class is moving too quickly, they will complain to each other, but saying so publicly is generally considered rude or disrespectful to the teacher.
 There is no way for them to express their point of view.

-Part of your job is to create mechanisms for them to do so.
+Part of your job in creating the classroom culture is to create mechanisms for them to do so.
 Their perceptions are important feedback for you so that you can respond to their academic needs.
 Checking for your students’ point of view can be as simple as stopping a class periodically to talk about, say, how useful the recent homework was, or whether the test they just took was a fair assessment of what they learned.

 They can also express themselves in writing, which gives you a chance to read and respond to your students on an individual basis.
 When asking for written feedback, I always provided prompts, giving them potential topics for their writing, and encouraged them to write a letter, rather than writing in a question-and-answer format.
 I would stipulate no minimum length, to avoid them seeing it as busywork.
 I did not grade these efforts, and I made it clear that their responses would not affect their standing in the class, or their standing with me personally.

-Grade conferences, also discussed in sections 9.9 and 9.10 of ”Grades Reconsidered”, are another excellent opportunity for candid conversations and real dialogue about each student’s experience.
+Grade conferences, also discussed in ”Grades Reconsidered”, are another excellent opportunity for candid conversations and real dialogue about each student’s experience.

 Giving students voice—the ability to express their experience—can be much more than a safety valve to relieve their frustrations.
 As you change your practice, students can have a powerful role in steering the path you take.
 You can explicitly invite them to participate in steering the process of change with candid discussions.